Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Open Challenges

 \subsection{THz Transceiver Device}

-Broadband THz beamforming requires effective excitation of precise THz waves.
-However, the difficulty of exciting THz signals in a wide bandwidth is due to the particularity of the THz frequency, which is too low for optical devices and exceeds the upper limit of traditional electronic oscillators.
-In the past ten years, materials such as SiGe, gallium nitride (GaN), indium phosphide (InP), quantum cascade laser (QCL), and graphene have been tried to achieve efficient generation and effective detection of THz waves.
-Nevertheless, there are still many challenges in hardware devices \cite{lastp}.
+Wideband THz beamforming requires effective excitation of precise THz waves.
+However, the difficulty of exciting THz signals in a wide bandwidth is owing to the particularity of the THz frequency, which is too low for optical devices and exceeds the upper limit of conventional electronic oscillators.
+In the past ten years, some emerging solutions, e.g., SiGe, gallium nitride (GaN), indium phosphide (InP), quantum cascade laser (QCL), and graphene have been proposed to achieve efficient generation and detection of THz waves.
+Nevertheless, there are still many challenges in hardware devices \cite{sur320}.
 SiGe-based devices have only limited power gain and it is difficult to operate above 500 GHz.
 GaN high electron mobility transistor (HEMT) faces lower breakdown voltage in some scenarios.
 QCL can only work in a low-temperature laboratory environment, and face the dilemma of miniaturization \cite{sur28}.
 Graphene can be used to design compact THz transceivers due to its high conductivity and support the propagation of THz surface plasmon polariton (SPP) waves.
-However, graphene is far less mature than the above-mentioned technologies due to lack of research \cite{sur15}.
+However, graphene is far less mature than the above-mentioned technologies due to the lack of research \cite{sur15}.

-\subsection{Low-resolution Hardware}
+\subsection{Low-Resolution Hardware}

 Typically, the RF chain consists of analog-to-digital conversion/digital-to-analog conversion (ADC/DAC), demodulator, up/down-converter, low noise amplifier (LNA), mixers, automatic gain control (AGC), variable gain amplifier (VGA), and some filters.
 The existing signal processing algorithms developed for ideal components with infinite resolution require high-cost hardware and high energy consumption.
 Besides, the overall impact of non-ideal components may seriously undermine the theoretically expected performance.
-Thus, the investigation of low-resolution RF components is a very important topic, which includes the analysis of beamforming design under the influence of nonlinear distortion inflicted by low-resolution ADCs \cite{adc1,adc2,adc3} and quantized phase shifters \cite{ps1,ps2,ps3}.
+Thus, the investigation of low-resolution RF components is a very important topic.
+For example, some works have investigated the influence of nonlinear distortions, inflicted by low-resolution ADCs \cite{adc1,adc2,adc3} and quantized phase shifts \cite{ps1,ps2,ps3}, on the beamforming design.

-\subsection{Large-scale THz Array Design}
+\subsection{Large-Scale THz Array Design}